Feb

 Join us for Comedy Night at The Mudd Room featuring local comedians in a showcase every Wednesday evening!

 Our doors open at 6 PM, with our full bar and kitchen in an intimate, speakeasy-inspired venue.
 Settle in with a drink and a bite, and get ready to laugh!
-The show begins at 7 PM, with a few openers & a headlining set from comedian Robert Baril.
+The show begins at 7 PM, with a few openers & a headlining set from comedian Brandi Brown.

 Cover is $10 per person and will be added to your bill.
 We do not take reservations.
 Walk-ins are welcome and we encourage you to arrive before showtime to find a seat.
 The Mudd Room is 21+ only.